jhpyle/docassemble/_docs/functions.md

 the [JSON] (not p12) credential file for the service account.
 Also make a note of the e-mail address of the service account.

+Within the [Google Developers Console], enable the [Google Drive API].

 Go to [Google Sheets], pick a spreadsheet that you want to use, and share it with the e-mail address of the service account, just like you were sharing it with a real person.
 (When you share the spreadsheet